Solder Wire and calculating it’s length.

 This was in the description of the part above.
 Because solder is usually sold by weight it can often be found there.

 All elements have a consistent Density.
-This means that as long as we know how much of something is in something, we could calculate the density.
-We won’t have to that because in the case of these Alloys, that has already been done for us.
-Before we find it, lets understand what we are looking for.
+This means that as long as we know how much of something is in something, we can calculate the density.
+We won’t have to do that because, in the case of these Alloys, that has already been done for us.
+Before we find it, let’s understand what we are looking for.

 This alloy is listed as Sn96.5/Ag3.0/Cu0.5.
 It is made from 96.5% Tin, 3.0% Silver, and 0.5% Copper.
 Anytime we have an object with this exact combination of these elements, the density will be the same.
 It’s physics.